Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are more feature-packed than the Bose QuietComfort Headphones Wireless.
 The Sony have a virtual soundstage feature to help immerse you in your audio, have more robust customization features via their companion software, and support LDAC, which is Sony's codec for high-resolution audio.
 Their ANC also does an even better job of blocking background noise, and they have a longer continuous battery life.
-However, the Bose are more comfortable and better built.
+However, the Bose are more comfortable and better built with a different tuning you might prefer and an in-line mic for wired situations.

-The Bose QuietComfort Headphones Wireless and the Apple AirPods Max Wireless are both high-end headphones.
-While both offer fantastic noise isolation performance, the Bose are much more comfortable and have a longer battery life.
+The Bose QuietComfort Headphones Wireless and the Apple AirPods Max are both high-end headphones.
+While both offer fantastic noise isolation performance, the Bose are much more comfortable and they have a longer battery life.
 Thanks to their companion app, they're also more customizable, and you can pair them with up to two devices at a time.
-However, the Apple headphones are better built and follow our target curve more closely, which some users may prefer.
+However, the Apple headphones are better built and are more integrated into the Apple ecosystem, thanks to the H1 chip.

 Test Results